 Passware Kit stores the previously tried passwords in a TXT file associated with the specific item and only checks the unique password candidates.
 This significantly reduces the overall time it takes to recover a password.

-\nline break.
-For reliable results, clear the recovery states or start the password recovery over again.
+states or start the password recovery over again.

 The cache TXT files are stored locally in the %APPDATA% (Win) / ~Library (Mac) directory by default.
 Alongside the TXT file, a corresponding .json file is created to store metadata about the item including its name, path, and encryption flags.